chi3x10/lazyTA/README.md

 ## Introduction

-lazyTA is an app I implemented when I first became TA for an undergraduate class at University of Florida in 2008.
-It reads multiple choice questions from a repo file and populates properly formatted latex codes.
+**lazyTA** is an app I implemented when I first became TA for a class at University of Florida in 2008.
+I found it very tedious and mistake-prone to design multiple forms of exam and their corresponding solutions manually. **lazyTA** reads multiple choice questions from a repo file and populates multiple forms of properly formatted latex codes.
 In particular, lazyTA is capable of the following:

  - randomly chooses questions from repo files.
  - randomly shuffles the order of the questions.